Print postage from home, Don’t wait in line at Post Office

 http://pe.usps.com/ Postal Explorer > Look for “Prices”, click >Prices HTML

 Go down to >Commercial Prices, Click Priority Mail (Or First class, etc) Scroll down to Priority Mail – Commercial Base (not commercial plus)—Letters, Large Envelopes & Parcels.
-You can see the rates change based on where the delivery is.
+You can see the zone rates change based on distance from you.
+You can search on Domestic Zone Chart.

 Good luck, Bill